OpenGATE/opengate/docs/source/user_guide_2_3_physics.md

 | POLISHED  | Polished_LUT      | PolishedTeflon_LUT| PolishedESR_LUT   | PolishedESRGrease_LUT   |
 | ROUGH     | Rough_LUT         | RoughTeflon_LUT   | RoughESR_LUT      | RoughESRGrease_LUT      |

 The user can extend the list of finishes with custom measured surface data.
-In GATE V8.0, this can be achieved by contacting the developers of the LUT Davis model.
-In future releases, a tool to calculate LUTs will be provided in form of a graphical user interface.
+In GATE, this can be achieved by utilising [this](https://github.com/LUTDavisModel/Standalone-Application-Installers-User-Guide) tool to calculate LUTs.
 In the LUT database, typical roughness parameters obtained from the measurements are provided to characterize the type of surface modelled:

 - **ROUGH** Ra=0.48 µm, σ=0.57 µm, Rpv=3.12 µm
 - **POLISHED** Ra=20.8 nm, σ=26.2 nm, Rpv=34.7 nm